google/or-tools/ortools/sat/doc/solver.md

 using System;
 using Google.OrTools.Sat;

-public class SolveWithTimeLimitSampleSat
+public class CodeSamplesSat
 {
-  static void Main()
+  static void MinimalCpSatWithTimeLimit()
   {
     // Creates the model.
     CpModel model = new CpModel();